argoproj/argo-cd/docs/getting_started.md

 ![app information](assets/app-ui-information.png)

-Connect the [https://github.com/argoproj/argocd-example-apps.git](https://github.com/argoproj/argocd-example-apps.git) repo to Argo CD by setting repository url to the github repo url, leave revision as `HEAD`, and set the path to `guestbook`:
+Connect the [https://github.com/argoproj/argocd-example-apps.git](https://github.com/argoproj/argocd-example-apps.git) repo to Argo CD by setting repository url to the github repo url, leave revision as `HEAD`, and set the path to either `helm-guestbook` or `kustomize-guestbook`:

 ![connect repo](assets/connect-repo.png)